 Take the stress out of weekday meals with a carefully thought-out schedule.
 Planning ahead can reduce your shopping list by efficiently using all the ingredients you buy.
 This 20-ingredient list is supplemented with items you likely already have in your pantry or fridge.
 Use them to make 15 individual meals—or 5 complete days of meals—breakfast, lunch, and dinner included.
-While the ingredients may repeat, the meals don't.
+While the ingredients may repeat, the meals from the digital version of Seasons Magazine don't.
 Print our shopping list or shop directly from each recipe.

 For more Meal Prep inspiration, check out our Meal Prep Guide.

 Start the week off right with smoothie bowls, open-faced sandwiches, and roasted salmon with veggies.

 Breakfast: Tropical Smoothie Bowl

 Lunch: Open-Face Caprese Sandwiches

 Helpful tip: Bake-off 1 (5-ct.) pkg.
 Hy-Vee frozen white bread dough according to package directions.
 Then, store at room temperature and use throughout the week.
 You can also double the Basil Pesto recipe in the open-faced sandwiches as you will use it in the End-of-the-Week Sandwich recipe for Friday's dinner.